 This book is the result of the 2015 Annual Pierre du Bois Conference “The Great Transformation?
 Reassessing the Causes and Consequences of the End of the Cold War“.
-Below is the book’s acknowledgment text, indicating the role of the Pierre du Bois Foundation.
+Below is the book’s acknowledgment text.

 Bringing about this edited book has been an exciting experience with a history of its own.
 Most of the chapters originated as papers that were presented during the annual Pierre du Bois Foundation Conference organized at the Graduate Institute of International and Development Studies in Geneva.
 In addition to the Graduate Institute and the many scholars who participated in the conference, we owe a further debt to a number of institutions and individuals.
 Most important, we would like to express our deepest gratitude to the Pierre du Bois Foundation for the generous financial support that made the conference possible.
 We are particularly grateful for the president of the foundation, Irina du Bois, without whom there would be no foundation and, hence, no conference series at the Graduate Institute or an edited book of this kind.
 The Swiss National Foundation provided additional funding for our conference that – along with the efforts of Riina Turtio of the Graduate Institute – guaranteed its success.
 Lisa Komar took on – and successfully completed – the editing of the chapters for this book.
 Our friends at Routledge – particularly Hannah Ferguson and Andrew Humphrys – guided the book towards its publication with their unparalleled efficiency and enthusiasm.

 Bernhard Blumenau, Jussi M. Hanhimäki, and Barbara Zanchetta

 This book is the result of the 2014 Annual Pierre du Bois Conference “Economic Development in the Anthropocene.
 Perspectives on Asia and Africa“.
 Below is the book’s preface.